 - My thoughts on ‘Look Both Ways’

 - A child’s review of ‘Look Both Ways’

 - About the Carnegie Medal

 - My own Carnegie books

 About Jason Reynolds

 Jason Reynolds, US National Ambassador for Children’s Literature, was born in 1983 in Washington D.C.
 As a child he loved rap and poetry.
-He has won many prestigious awards in America for his poetry collections, stories and novels and is the author of Miles Morales: Spiderman; the much loved and much quoted Run series of stories about Ghost, Patina, Sunny and Lu; Long Way Down and many other award-winning books.
+Since he was first published in 2014, he has sold over 6 million books, and has won many prestigious awards in America for his poetry collections, stories and novels.
+He is the author of Miles Morales: Spiderman; the much loved and much quoted Run series of stories about Ghost, Patina, Sunny and Lu; Long Way Down and many other award-winning books.

 ‘Long Way Down’